-W Motion Trigger Indicator This indicator will change color when a trigger event occurs.
+Motion Trigger Indicator This indicator will change color when a trigger event occurs.
 Note: The video motion feature for your camera must be enabled.
-Recording When a color.
-When a recording is in progress, this indicator will change color.
-Control Pad This control pad can be used to electronically pan, tilt, and zoom (ePTZ) within the camera's predefined view area, if one has been defined. + Auto Pan Starts the automatic panning function.
+REC Recording Indicator When a recording is in progress, this indicator will change color.
+Control Pad This control pad can be used to electronically pan, tilt, and zoom (ePTZ) within the camera's predefined view area, if one has been defined.
+Auto Pan Starts the automatic panning function.
 The ROI will pan from back and forth within the FOV × Stop Stops the camera ePTZ motion ~ Preset Path Starts the camera's motion along the predefined path ePTZ Speed: You may select a value between 0 and 64.
 0 is the slowest and 64 is the fastest.